Golf Putting Tutorial 101 – Stroke Fundamentals, Tips, Drills

 Generally, you want a lighter putting grip but not so light that you don’t have firm control of the putter.
 It’s most important that you maintain a constant grip pressure throughout the entire stroke to avoid the face from moving which can occur if you lessen or tighten your grip while the strokes in motion.

-Putting Grip Takeaway: Keep the wrists still, never flip your wrists, and maintain a constant grip pressure that’s neither too loose nor too tight.
+Putting Grip Tips Takeaway: Keep the wrists still, never flip your wrists, and maintain a constant grip pressure that’s neither too loose nor too tight.
 Your grip type (cross hand putting grip, reverse overlap grip) doesn’t matter as much but grip pressure can matter!
 It applies to all types of putting grips.

 The Putting Stroke

-The arcing stroke occurs when a golfer arcs the putter face to the inside of the target line during the backswing, then follows that arc back to square at impact before finishing the stroke back to the inside on the follow through.
+The arc putting stroke occurs when a golfer arcs the putter face to the inside of the target line during the backswing, then follows that arc back to square at impact before finishing the stroke back to the inside on the follow through.

-The linear stroke, straight back straight through, is just as it sounds.
 A player keeps the putter on the target line on the backstroke and then brings it straight back on the line to impact and follows through continuing on straight with the target line.
 See the top image of the square to square method.